 Jane Fonda (born Lady Jayne Seymour Fonda; December 21, 1937) is an American actress, writer, political activist, former fashion model, and fitness guru.
-She rose to fame in the 1960s with films such as Barbarella and Cat Ballou.
-She won two Academy Awards, an Emmy Award, three Golden Globes and received movie awards and nominations in more than 50 years as an actress.
-After 15 years in retirement, she returned to film in 2005 with Monster-in-Law, followed by Georgia Rule two years later.
-She produced and starred in exercise videos released between 1982 and 1995, and again in 2010.Fonda has been an activist for political causes; her counterculture era opposition to the Vietnam War and associated activities were controversial.
-She has protested the Iraq War and violence against women.
-She describes herself as a liberal and a feminist.
-In 2005, Fonda worked alongside Robin Morgan and Gloria Steinem to co-found the Women's Media Center, an organization that works to amplify the voices of women in the media through advocacy, media and leadership training, and the creation of original content.
+She rose to fame in the 1960s with films such as Barbarella and Cat Ballou and, with interruptions, has appeared in films ever since.
+She has won two Academy Awards, an Emmy Award and seven Golden Globe Awards (including 3 special awards) among many other accolades.
+She announced her retirement from acting in 1991, but returned to film in 2005 with Monster in Law, and later Georgia Rule, released in 2007.
+She also produced and starred in several exercise videos released between 1982 and 1995.Fonda has been an activist for many political causes; her counterculture era opposition to the Vietnam War and associated activities were controversial.
+She has protested the Iraq War and violence against women, and describes herself as a feminist.
+In 2005, she, Robin Morgan and Gloria Steinem co-founded the Women's Media Center, an organization that works to amplify the voices of women in the media through advocacy, media and leadership training, and the creation of original content.
 Fonda currently serves on the board of the organization.
-She published an autobiography in 2005, and in 2011, she published a second memoir, Prime Time.
+She published an autobiography in 2005.
+In 2011, she published a second memoir, Prime Time.